-The PIC16F570 Configuration Words consist of 12 bits, although some bits may be unimplemented and read as '1'.
-Configuration bits can be programmed to select various device configurations (see Register 8-1).
+The PIC16F527 Configuration Words consist of 12 bits, although some bits may be unimplemented and read as '1'.
+Configuration bits can be programmed to select various device configurations.
+As an example, three bits are for the selection of the oscillator type; one bit is the Watchdog Timer enable bit, one bit is the MCLR enable bit and one bit is for code protection (Register 8-1).